This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your surgery:

-- Meet with your transplant team and other specialists: Your transplant team will explain the risks and benefits of a lung transplant.
-You may visit with a social worker or psychologist.
-This person will make sure that you are mentally and emotionally prepared for a transplant.
-A dietitian may help you with meal planning and healthy eating.
-You may also meet with a cardiologist and pulmonologist.
+- You will work with a transplant team.
+This includes a social worker or psychologist, dietitian, heart specialist, and lung specialist.
 You must agree to follow the instructions given to you by these specialists.
 You must also agree to take antirejection medicines for the rest of your life after the transplant.

-- Do not smoke: No smoking before, during, or after the time period surrounding your transplant.
+- Do not smoke before, during, or after your transplant.
 Do not start again after the transplant.
-You will not be given a donor lung if you smoke cigarettes while you wait for a lung to become available.

 The day of your surgery:

-- Arterial line or pulmonary artery catheter: An arterial line is a tube that is placed into an artery, usually in the wrist or groin.
+- An arterial line is a tube that is placed into an artery, usually in the wrist or groin.
 It is used to monitor your blood pressure continuously or to take blood.
 A pulmonary artery catheter is a tube inserted through a vein into your heart and the arteries leading to your lungs.
 It is used to monitor blood flow through your heart during and after surgery.

 WHAT WILL HAPPEN: